pine-vm/pine/guide/how-to-configure-and-deploy-your-elm-full-stack-app.md

 Now listening on: https://[::]:443
 Application started.
 Press Ctrl+C to shut down.
 ```
 + When you open this site in a web browser, you will find a SPA which connects to the backend using HTTP requests.
-So this example app contains a backend (entry point in [elm-app/src/Main.elm](/implement/PersistentProcess/example-elm-apps/default-full-stack-app/elm-app/src/Main.elm) and a frontend (entry point in [elm-app/src/FrontendWeb/Main.elm](/implement/PersistentProcess/example-elm-apps/default-full-stack-app/elm-app/src/FrontendWeb/Main.elm)).
+So this example app contains a backend (entry point in [elm-app/src/Backend/Main.elm](/implement/PersistentProcess/example-elm-apps/default-full-stack-app/elm-app/src/Backend/Main.elm) and a frontend (entry point in [elm-app/src/FrontendWeb/Main.elm](/implement/PersistentProcess/example-elm-apps/default-full-stack-app/elm-app/src/FrontendWeb/Main.elm)).

 ## Full Stack App File Structure

-### Backend `Main.elm`
+### `Backend/Main.elm`

-The [main Elm module of the backend](/implement/PersistentProcess/example-elm-apps/default-full-stack-app/elm-app/src/Main.elm) contains the following functions which are called by the engine:
+The [main Elm module of the backend](/implement/PersistentProcess/example-elm-apps/default-full-stack-app/elm-app/src/Backend/Main.elm) contains the following functions which are called by the engine:

 + `interfaceToHost_processEvent : String -> State -> ( State, String )`
 + `interfaceToHost_initState : State`